 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Cement exports to the Philippines will be narrowed
+Cement exports to the Philippines will be narrowed.

 Báo Đầu tưBáo Đầu tư27/11/2024

-The products under investigation are identified as cement products according to the ASEAN Harmonised Tariff Nomenclature (AHTN) codes AHTN 2523.29.90 and AHTN 2523.90.00.
+The product in question is identified as cement under the ASEAN Harmonized Tariff Nomenclature (AHTN) codes AHTN 2523.29.90 and AHTN 2523.90.00.

 Year